flet-dev/flet/CONTRIBUTING.md

 ### pre-commit

 [pre-commit](https://pre-commit.com) is a dev dependency of Flet and is automatically installed by `poetry install`.
-To install the pre-commit hooks run: `pre-commit install`.
+To install the pre-commit hooks run: `poetry run pre-commit install`.
 Once installed, every time you commit, pre-commit will run the configured hooks against changed files.

 ## Possible installation error when working with a source package